piotrwitek/typesafe-actions/README.md

 To showcase the flexibility and the power of the **type-safety** provided by this library, let's build the most common parts of a typical todo-app using a Redux architecture:

+> **WARNING**
-> **WARNING**: Please make sure that you are familiar with the following concepts of programming languages to be able to follow along: [Type Inference](https://www.typescriptlang.org/docs/handbook/type-inference.html), [Control flow analysis](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#control-flow-based-type-analysis), [Tagged union types](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#tagged-union-types), [Generics](https://www.typescriptlang.org/docs/handbook/generics.html) and [Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html).
+> Please make sure that you are familiar with the following concepts of programming languages to be able to follow along: [Type Inference](https://www.typescriptlang.org/docs/handbook/type-inference.html), [Control flow analysis](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#control-flow-based-type-analysis), [Tagged union types](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#tagged-union-types), [Generics](https://www.typescriptlang.org/docs/handbook/generics.html) and [Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html).

 [⇧ back to top](#table-of-contents)

 ### Constants

+> **RECOMMENDATION:**
-**RECOMMENDATION:** When using `typesafe-actions` in your project you won't need to export and reuse **string constants**.
+> When using `typesafe-actions` in your project you won't need to export and reuse **string constants**.
 It's because **action-creators** created by this library have **action type** property on each action-creator instance that you easily access and use to match actions in reducers, epics, sagas, and basically any other library.
 This will simplify your codebase and remove some boilerplate code associated with the  usage of **string constants**.
 Check our `/codesandbox` application to see how such codebase look like in a real application.

 **Limitations of TypeScript when working with string constants** - when using **string constants** as action `type` property, please make sure to use **simple string literal assignment with const**.
 This limitation is coming from the type-system, because all the **dynamic string operations** (e.g. string concatenation, template strings and also object used as a map) will widen the literal type to its super-type, `string`.
 As a result this will break contextual typing for **action** object in reducer cases.